openshift/windows-machine-config-operator/README.md

 ### Cluster-wide proxy
 WMCO does not support adding Windows workloads using a [cluster-wide proxy](https://docs.openshift.com/container-platform/latest/networking/enable-cluster-wide-proxy.html) config for the OpenShift Container Platform.
 WMCO will not be able to automatically route proxy connections for Windows workloads.

+### Accessing secure registries
+Windows nodes managed by WMCO do not support pulling container images from secure private registries.
+It is recommended to use images from public registries or pre-pull the images in the VM image.

 ## Development

 See [HACKING.md](docs/HACKING.md).